Valensole Lavender Fields – Driving the Lavender Route in Provence

 If you’re coming by car, there’s a small car park on your right as you approach.
 Park your car there and pick up some tasty treats from the roadside stall selling lavender-infused goodies.

-Opposite this car park is where you’ll find the most photographed lavender field in Provence, with its iconic trees.
+Opposite this car park is where you’ll find possibly the most photographed lavender field in Provence, with its iconic trees.
 You can go straight in for the ‘money-shot’ (I’d recommend carefully walking down one of the centre rows to get a photo without the hills in the background), or approach side-on for a different perspective.

 The fields here are expansive, so if you have the time, walk away from the crowds and play around with different compositions.